FeatureBaseDB/go-pilosa/README.md

 // Create an Index object
 myindex, err := schema.Index("myindex", nil)

-// Make sure the index exists on the server err = client.EnsureIndex(myindex)

 // Create a Frame object
 myframe, err := myindex.Frame("myframe", nil)

-// Make sure the frame exists on the server err = client.EnsureFrame(myframe)
+// make sure the index and frame exists on the server err = client.SyncSchema(schema)

 // Send a SetBit query.
 PilosaException is thrown if execution of the query fails. err = client.Query(myframe.SetBit(5, 42), nil)